kjpye/maps/README.md

 all data is displayed no matter what scale you are generating, which makes small scale maps rather crowded.

+##Database

+How to populate the database.

+1. Download the needed data for the area of concern.

+* Go to https://service.land.vic.gov.au/SpatialDatamart and create an account for yourself.
+(This is not necessary, but useful.)
+* Got Search, and enter what you want in the "what" field.
+Useful things are "tr_road", tr_rail", "hy_water", "el_ground", "el_contour".
+* Select the databases you want.
+The useful databases (i.e. those which the scripts know how to handle) include tr_road, tr_road_infrastructure, tr_road_locality, hy_water_area_polygon, hy_water_point, hy_water_struct_area_polygon, hy_water_struct_line, hy_water_struct_point, hy_watercourse, tr_rail, tr_rail_infrastructure, el_contour.
+* Clock on "proceed to order".
+* Select the area you want the data for. ("Whole of State" could generate rather large files :-).)
+I usually use "Local Government Area" and wherever I'm interested in at the moment.
+(Note that the product of the number of datasets, and the number of areas must no more then 12.)
+* Select the buffer zone (i.e. how far outside the selected area you want data for), the format ("ESRI shapefile"), projection ("Geographicals on GDA-94") and delivery method
+* Click on "Apply to All".
+* Now click "Submit", and "Submit" again.
+* When your order is ready, you will receive an email with the link to the data, which is valid for two weeks.
+When the servers are busy this might take up to an hour or two.

+2. Unpack the data, and populate the database.

+* Find a convenient directory and dwonload the zip files to that directory.
+* Unzip the data.
+* Work out where the .shp files have been put.
+* For each shp file, run "shp2psql -a -D -s 4432 <shapefile>", except, the first time you use a particular table, use "-c" instead of "-a".

 ##Usage

 `drawvic lat=dd.ddd long=ddd.ddd`